-3.2 Design of the decoupling compensator In order to directly control the driveshaft torque itself, we need to construct a decoupling compensator so that the left and right wheels can be independently controlled.
-The decoupling compensator E is added before the direct torque controller, as shown in Fig. 6.
-In the figure, the plant P is the TDA-TVD with the DMTC shown in Fig. 5, but the outputs are the driveshaft torques.
+3.2 Design of the decoupling compensator der to directly control the driveshaft torque itself, we need to construct a decoupling compensator so that the left and right wheels can be independently controlled.
+The decoupling compensator E is added before the direct torque controller, as shown in Fig. 4.
+In the figure, the plant P is the TDA-TVD with the DMTC.but the outputs are the driveshaft torques.
 Thankfully, there is a traditional method called "diagonalization" of multi-input-multi-output systems [13] and each gain of the decoupling compensator E is given by